SEGAWA SENJO

 Comments:

 Segawa Senjo was one of the most famous actors in Kabuki history, a rival of both Iwai Hanshirô IV (during the 18th century) and Iwai Tojaku (during the Bunka era) for the title of Edo best onnagata.
-He excelled in Princesses or courtesans roles and reached the goku-jô-jô-kichi rank (extreme - superior - superior - excellent) in January 1789 at the age of 37.
+He excelled in Princesses or courtesans roles and reached the goku-jô-jô-kichi rank (extreme - superior - superior - excellent) in the 1st lunar month of 1789 at the age of 37.
 As a dancer, he was outstanding in dôjôjimono or shakkyômono.
-He was extremely rich (his yearly salary in November 1790 was 1850 ryô) but, unlike most actors, was economical, saving his earnings and investing in houses and land in Edo or in Kamigata.
+He was extremely rich (his yearly salary in the 11th lunar month of 1790 was 1850 ryô) but, unlike most actors, was economical, saving his earnings and investing in houses and land in Edo or in Kamigata.
 His wealth was subject of many gossips and exagerations running all over the places where he performed.

 Prints & Illustrations